 I recently finished a draft of Gesundheit, Tallulah Pie, a frenemy novel for middle-grade readers, starring a girl with two dads and the secret power to hear small animals, insects, and the occasional inanimate object, who with her little sister, a drag queen mentor, and a loyal fly named Fred go up against a popular girl who dispenses pistachios and humiliation with equal verve.
 There's noisy underwear, a foul-mouthed hamster, an all-animal Poop-Off, a very high-stakes talent show, and lessons to be learned about family, secrecy, and shade.
-(Currently looking for an agent for this one.)
+(Currently looking for a publisher for this one.)

 On the academic side, I recently completed a qualitative study of the National AIDS Memorial Grove, published in Social Problems.
 Here it is.
 A little while before that, I wrote a book chapter on sexting scandals, a follow-up to some research I did a while back on sex scandals.
 It was published in a book on Scandal in a Digital Age, edited by Hinda Mandell and Gina Masullo Chen.

 As of January 2018, I am an Academic Assistant Dean at the University of San Francisco, doing this and that for the College of Arts and Sciences and writing when I can.